oxsannikova/sxo-snow-create-incident-from-ctr/README.md

-# SecureX orchestrtration workflow: Create ServiceNow incident from SecureX threat response insident
+# SecureX orchestration workflow: Create ServiceNow incident from SecureX threat response insident

 This SecureX orchestration workflow looks for SecureX Threat Response new incidents and then creates a ServiceNow incident for any found.